xlordnoro/xlordnoro.github.io/README.md

 December 18, 2023 - Added a link to the imager_scraper repo which handles all the automation tasks for extracting cover, button, and donation images from posts. **I also added Dynamic_loading_zeust.js which Zeust's posting format for the site.**

 December 18, 2023 Part 2 - Added all of Krome's cover and donation images to the repo.

+December 24, 2023 - v.2.2-2.3.1 - Added Added J0my, Silverbullet's, K!ra's, and Kami's images to the repo.
+Heavily updated the new dynamic_loading_all.js to include more selectors for extracting various cover, button, and donation images within other posts on the site.

+December 26, 2023 - v.2.3.2-2.4 - Added some of Playcool's images to the repo to test out some of his chaotic posts.
+Updated dynamic_loading_all.js to include several new button image selectors and image paths for fetching the required images from the repo.